‘Outlander’ Star Caitriona Balfe Calls Karl Lagerfeld A ‘True Icon’

 — Outlander Kat???????????????? (@mymtbrain) February 20, 2019

-Balfe, now 39, is beginning her fifth year on the hit Starz series, Outlander, starring opposite Scottish actor Sam Heughan in the time-traveling series based on the series of books by the same name.
-Last week, says the Inquisitr, it was announced that both Balfe and Heughan will receive producer’s credits on the upcoming season of Outlander which is a plus for the actors and fans of the show.
+Balfe, now 39, is beginning her fifth year on the hit Starz series Outlander, starring opposite Scottish actor Sam Heughan in the time-traveling series based on the series of books by the same name.
+Last week, reports the Inquisitr, it was announced that both Balfe and Heughan will receive producer’s credits on the upcoming season of Outlander, which is a plus for the actors and fans of the show.

-While the executive producers of the show will continue to run the series, Balfe and Heughan, who play characters Claire and Jamie Fraser in Outlander will be able to give more input and guide the series from the production side as well as on the set.
+While the executive producers of the show will continue to run the series, Balfe and Heughan, who play characters Claire and Jamie Fraser in Outlander, will be able to give more input and guide the series from the production side as well as on the set.

 Balfe has spoken out about making the transition from modeling to working on Outlander in Scotland, saying that it was a gift that the show was in production for a year before anyone in the press or the public knew what was happening.
 She says it allowed her to really work hard and find her feet while being anonymous.